 "Don't say stuff like "get a real job", even as a joke (that shit hurts)."

-Working in the adult industry is absolutely a real job.
-We’re told constantly that it isn’t, by the media and radical feminists especially, but it still is.
+Working as an escort is absolutely a real job.
+We're told constantly that it isn't, by the media and radical feminists especially, but it still is.
 It involves multiple types of skills, from active listening to athleticism, from financial management to social media marketing, from branding to storytelling.
 We have a wide range of marketable skills and the adult industry is the place we hang our hats.
 It can be particularly hurtful to hear our work devalued when finding jobs after the adult industry can be incredibly difficult thanks to such stereotyping.

 "Don't out me to people then ask later if that was okay."
 "Don't chastise your friend for making a bad hooker joke by outing me to the entire table."
 "FFS don't out me because it's cool and sexy for YOU to have me as a partner."